target-san/Gateway/README.md

 Going through gateway will bring you to Nether, like with vanilla.
 Some explanation about how the proper location for gateway is searched:

 1. The center of search zone is calculated by taking XZ of the source block (the one where redstone resided), then translating it to nether coordinates by dividing by 8 - this is movement factor between overworld and nether.
    Y coordinate is just Nether's height divided by two - 63.
 2. The search zone is from one fourth to three fourths of Nether height.
 XZ square zone has 'linear' radius of 5.
    Also, each gateway creates a vertical 'dead zone' with radius 8, where no other gateway can open.
    This means that both X and Z between adjacent gateway core blocks (the ones righ below pillar, where redstone resided) should differ by at least 8.
+   This dead zone is for *any* source dimension.
+It doesn't matter where gateway leads from.
+So be careful when connecting several dimensions.
 3. Next, all positions in dead zone are evaluated for their 'weight'.
 The less weight, the better position.
 Weight is influenced by:
     * non-air blocks above future platform in 3x3x3 volume, where any non-air block adds to weight
     * non-solid blocks in 5x1x5 volume centered around future core, where each non-solid block adds to weight